 - the outstanding question regarding Belgium's ratification of the UNESCO 1970 Convention is when the law implementing the Convention will finally be enacted.
 This law is long overdue (the Convention was ratified on 1 July 2009) and much anticipated by art law professionals.

-1 Lucie Lambrecht is the founder and managing partner and Charlotte Sartori is an associate at Lambrecht Law Office.
+1 Lucie Lambrecht is the founder and managing partner and Lucy Ryan is a legal consultant at Lambrecht Law Office.
 The authors thank Zacharias Mawick, freelance research assistant, for his assistance with the chapter introduction.

 2 'Artprice', Art Market Report 2015.

-3 The New Civil Code has been introduced by an Act of 13 April 2019 replacing the old Civil Code in various stages.
-The new Book 3 (Property Law) will enter into force on 1 September 2021.
+3 The new Civil Code was introduced by an Act of 13 April 2019 replacing the old Civil Code in various stages.
+The new Book 3 (Property Law) entered into force on 1 September 2021.

 4 As at the time of writing.

 5 Directive (EU) 2018/843 of the European Parliament and of the Council of 30 May 2018.

 6 Act of 20 July 2020 containing various provisions to prevent money laundering and terrorist financing and to limit the use of cash, MB/BS of 5 August 2020.

 7 Regulation (EU) 2019/880 of the European Parliament and the European Council of 17 April 2019 on the introduction and the import of cultural goods.